GBell94/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-Although very simple, Rock, Paper Scissors is a centuries-old game involving strategy and decision-making.
+Although very simple, Rock, Paper, Scissors is a centuries-old game involving strategy and decision-making.
 When played in-person, it can become possible to detect your opponent's behaviour and predict their moves.
 When playing against a computer, whose choices are random, the game is much fairer.

 This responsive, online version is for users of all ages to enjoy.
 Users will quickly be able to learn the rules of the game and practise their decision-making skills, whilst having fun.